cedar-policy/rfcs/text/0018-generalized-in.md

 ## Alternatives

+Several alternatives are listed here, in some cases just to explain why we aren't considering them.
+The only alternatives from this list that have received any support (as of this writing) are Alternative 1 and Alternative 5.

 ### Alternative 1: Do nothing (status quo)

 The Motivation section above explains why this is undesirable.
-Point (2) in the motivation section could be partially addressed with better error messages (see [cedar#177](https://github.com/cedar-policy/cedar/issues/177)).
+However, point (2) in the motivation section has been partially addressed with better error messages (see [cedar#177](https://github.com/cedar-policy/cedar/issues/177)).

 ### Alternative 2: remove `.contains()`